gapag/horn-binary-deserialization/README.md

     available on your path so that Python can call it.

 # Usage
-Running `main.py -h` shows the available arguments.
+Running `python main.py -h` shows the available arguments.

 ## Layout mini-language
 A layout is a sequence of fields.
 There are four possible fields.